ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 ### Create a Job Template and Run a Job

 A job template is a definition and set of parameters for running an Ansible job.
 Job templates are useful to execute the same job many times.
-So before running an Ansible **Job** from Automation controller you must create a **Job Template** that pulls together:
+So before running an Ansible **Job** from automation controller you must create a **Job Template** that pulls together:

 * **Inventory**: On what hosts should the job run?